Modeling and Testing for Joint Association Using a Genetic Random Field Model: Discussion

-Although motivated from very different perspectives, the proposed GenRF model shares similar features with SKAT.
-Both methods are based, explicitly or implicitly, on the idea that, if the variants of interest are associated with a trait, then subjects with similar variants have similar (or positively correlated) responses.
-The proposed GenRF method models the similarity in responses by an autoregressive model for a random field, whereas in SKAT similarity in responses are described by positive correlations induced by random effects in the framework of a mixed effect model.
-As discussed in Section 3.2, actually both methods lead to correlated responses under the alternative hypothesis that variants are associated with the trait but provide different parameterizations of the covariance.
-Based on the GenRF model, a test for genetic associations is developed and this test shares many of the appealing features of SKAT.
-The proposed GenRF test is based on testing a null hypothesis involving a single scalar parameter, allowing it to exploit LD to improve power.
-When the LD effect is moderate or high, our simulations show that the GenRF test achieves much higher power than the method based on a linear regression.
-Similar to SKAT, the GenRF model is flexible enough to allow for complex interaction effects.
-Our simulations demonstrate that the GenRF test is even much more powerful than SKAT in the presence of complex interaction effects.
-Moreover, as SKAT, prespecified variant-specific weights can be incorporated into the model and test to boost power for rare variants.
-Finally, the GenRF test is computationally easy to implement.
-In summary, the GenRF test is an appealing alternative to SKAT for testing the joint association of variants with a trait.
-Based on our simulations, it can achieve overall comparable performance to and sometimes even much better performance than SKAT.
+We have proposed a novel framework for modeling and testing for the joint association of genetic variants with a trait from the perspective of viewing traits as a random field on a genetic space.
+The development has been focused on quantitative traits with a normal distribution.
+Based on the GenRF model, a test for genetic associations was developed and this test enjoys many appealing features.
+The GenRF test is based on testing a null hypothesis involving a single parameter, allowing it to exploit LD to improve power.
+When LD is moderate or high, our simulations showed that the GenRF test achieves much higher power than the more traditional regression-based methods.
+The GenRF model is flexible to allow for complex interaction effects and, as demonstrated by simulations, the GenRF test is even much more powerful than SKAT in the presence of complex interaction effects.
+Moreover, as SKAT, prespecified variant-specific weights can be incorporated to boost power for rare variants.
+Unlike SKAT, the GenRF test is an exact test under the normal assumption and thus not overly conservative in finite samples.
+Finally, the test is computationally easy to implement since an analytical form is available.
+In summary, the GenRF test is an appealing alternative to SKAT and other existing methods for testing the joint association of variants with a trait.
+It can achieve overall comparable performance and sometimes even much better performance relative to SKAT as well as other methods.

+Although we focus on quantitative traits, we note that the GenRF test is robust to distributions other than normal as discussed previously and demonstrated by simulation studies.
+Specifically for binary traits, although the GenRF model with an identity link function may seem a bit unnatural, the resulting test with a minor modification is still valid and can achieve good power.
+However, due to the conceptual difficulty associated with modeling binary traits using a linear model and the possible practical issue that can arise, it would be interesting to study, within the framework of random field model, other link functions for binary traits as well as other distributions in the future.